perchlabs/setupify/README.md

 #### Alternative and more persistent settings

 You may also define your installers and other settings in `./setup/settings`.
-By default `settings` comes with many examples which are commented out.

 You may also export your installer definitions from the shell.
 For example these commands will change the Phalcon repository to `mainline` without modifying `setup/settings`: